HIV Overview

 As defined by the U.S. Food and Drug Administration (FDA), an investigational HIV drug is an experimental drug that is being studied to determine:

-Whether it is safe and effective.
+• Whether the drug is safe and effective

-How much of the drug is needed.
+• How much of the drug is needed

-- Information about the potential benefits and risks of taking the drug.
+• Potential benefits and risks of taking the drug

 What types of investigational HIV drugs are being studied?

-HIV researchers are also studying investigational vaccines to prevent HIV and treat HIV.
-The goal of a preventive HIV vaccine is to prevent HIV in people who do not have HIV but who may be exposed to the virus.
 A safe and effective HIV treatment vaccine (also called a therapeutic HIV vaccine) could prevent HIV from advancing to acquired immunodeficiency syndrome (AIDS), replace the daily use of HIV medicines, and help prevent HIV transmission.

 How are clinical trials of investigational drugs conducted?